Michael Bennett to Seahawks: Pay Kam Chancellor

 The deal made Jones the third-highest-paid safety in the game behind Eric Berry of the Kansas City Chiefs and Tyrann Mathieu of the Arizona Cardinals.

 Chancellor is clearly more accomplished than Jones.
 It's reasonable to assume he'd be looking for a deal around $11 million or $12 million per season.
-Chancellor held out in 2015 when he felt that he was underpaid and will likely be looking to cash in.
+Chancellor held out in 2015 when he felt he was being underpaid and will likely be looking to cash in.

 He's coming off a strong 2016 season and would undoubtedly have a market if he hit free agency.
-Chancellor missed four games due to injury last year and had procedures on both of his ankles this offseason but is expected to be fine later this summer.
+Chancellor missed four games because of injury last year and had procedures on both of his ankles this offseason but is expected to be fine later this summer.

-When general manager John Schneider talked about potentially trading Richard Sherman earlier this offseason, he pointed to freeing up cap space and getting younger on defense as reasons why.
+When general manager John Schneider talked about potentially trading cornerback Richard Sherman earlier this offseason, he pointed to freeing up cap space and getting younger on defense as reasons why.
 At the same time, the Seahawks want to maintain the core of their championship defense, and Chancellor provides rare leadership qualities in what can be a volatile group of players.

 The period between the end of minicamp next week and the start of training camp in late July is when extensions typically get done.
-That's likely when we'll find out if the Seahawks heed Bennett's advice or let Chancellor play out the final year of his deal.
+That's likely when we'll find out whether the Seahawks heed Bennett's advice or let Chancellor play out the final year of his deal.